Welcome to the Environmental Program at University

 All to total a minimum of 38 credit hours.

 The ENVS Minor in the College of Arts and Sciences

 Completion of 17.0 credit hours in Environmental Studies including: ENVS 001 and 002; 9 credit hours at the 100-level or above, including 3.0 at the 200-level.
 Note: One non-ENVS course at the appropriate level may be substituted with the approval of the student's advisor and the Environmental Program.

 For more information about the Environmental Studies

-major at The College of Agriculture and Life Sciences, please go to http://www.uvm.edu/cals/.
+major and minor at The College of Arts and Sciences, please go to http://www.uvm.edu/~cas/.